Our Spiritual Philosophy

 Therefore, our spiritual philosophy is based on the concept that the spirit world will always be there to help us when they perceive that we are striving to make life better for ourselves and others.
 Only with hard work, wisdom, and striving to achieve our full potential and personal enlightenment will the gods' blessings come.
 We define enlightenment as "A shift in consciousness, where truth is discovered through personal experience, which is beyond all concepts and beliefs, resulting in the recognition of fundamental oneness with all of existence and that your true nature is whole, unbounded and everlasting."

-For this to even occur, six core conditions are necessary:
+For this to even occur, six soul needs are necessary:

 Honour is defined as: a quality of worthiness that affects self-evaluation of one's integrity, dignity and self-respect.
 Dr Samuel Johnson, in his A Dictionary of the English Language (1755), defined honour as having several senses, the first of which was "nobility of soul, magnanimity, meaning greatly generous.
 It is the virtue of being great of mind and heart.
 It is a refusal to be petty, a willingness to face danger, and actions for noble purposes.
 It was identified by Aristotle as "the crowning virtue".